gajabaar/gajabaar/apply.markdown

-Q. Tell us about something you have always wanted to learn but havan't figured out at.
+Q. Tell us about something you have always wanted to learn but haven't figured out yet.
 We will talk about it during the interview and see if we can get you resources to figure it out.